On the symplectic type of isomorphims of the p-torsion of elliptic curves: Our approach to the problem of determining the symplectic type

-Note that for any $a \in \F_p^\times$ we have $r(a\phi) = a^2 r(\phi)$.
-So up to scaling~$\phi$, only the class of~$r(\phi)$ modulo squares matters.
-We say that $\phi$ is a \textit{symplectic isomorphism} if $r(\phi)$ is a square in~$\F_p^\times$, and an \textit{anti-symplectic isomorphism} if $r(\phi)$ is a non-square.
+Note that for any $a \in \F_p^\times$ we have $d(a\phi) = a^2 d(\phi)$.
+So up to scaling~$\phi$, only the class of~$d(\phi)$ modulo squares matters.
+We say that $\phi$ is a \textit{symplectic isomorphism} if $d(\phi)$ is a square in~$\F_p^\times$, and an \textit{anti-symplectic isomorphism} if $d(\phi)$ is a non-square.
 We call this the {\it symplectic type} of $\phi$.
-Note that $\phi$ preserves the Weil pairing precisely when $r(\phi) = 1$.
+Note that $\phi$ preserves the Weil pairing precisely when $d(\phi) = 1$.

 Finally, we say that $E[p]$ and~$E'[p]$ are \emph{symplectically} (or \emph{anti-symplectically}) \emph{isomorphic}, if there exists a symplectic (or anti-symplectic) isomorphism of~$G_K$-modules between them.
-Note that it is possible that $E[p]$ and~$E'[p]$ are both symplectically and anti-symplectically isomorphic; this will be the case if and only if $E[p]$ admits an anti-symplectic automorphism.
+Note that it is possible that $E[p]$ and~$E'[p]$ are both symplectically and anti-symplectically isomorphic; this will be the case if and only if $E[p]$ admits an anti-symplectic automorphism (cf. Example~\ref{Ex:mod5} below).